Winter Tetany in Beef Cattle

-Forages likely to cause grass tetany are often borderline to low in magnesium and sodium while having excess levels of potassium.
+Forages likely to cause grass tetany are often borderline to low in magnesium while having excess levels of potassium.
+Usually, forages also tend to be low in sodium content.
 Because high potassium levels interfere with magnesium absorption, it's the excess potassium that induces tetany.
-An imbalance of potassium, calcium and phosphorus in feed can hinder magnesium absorption from the digestive system into the blood stream, magnifying the problem of a low intake of magnesium.
+An imbalance of potassium, calcium, and phosphorus in feed can hinder magnesium absorption from the digestive system into the blood stream, magnifying the problem of a low intake of magnesium.
 Sodium is important in transporting magnesium into cells, so it is crucial to provide adequate sodium (salt) to insure proper magnesium utilization.

 To prevent winter tetany from harvested forages, consider the following:

-- Consider feeding hay that is higher in calcium and magnesium with the hay that is low in magnesium.
-Alfalfa can be high in potassium as well, so be sure to test prior to feeding.
+Another option to consider when managing hay that is high in potassium and low in magnesium, is feeding hay that is higher in calcium and magnesium together with it.
+Alfalfa can be high in potassium as well, so be sure to test it prior to feeding.

 Winter tetany can be an unexpected problem as most producers are not looking for it at this time of year.
 Through forage testing for levels of calcium, potassium, phosphorus and magnesium present, producers can determine if action may be needed to prevent winter tetany from occurring.

-For more information on prevention of grass tetany, please see these articles.
+For more information on management and prevention of grass tetany, please see these articles at beef.unl.edu.